Paddle Weight Guide

 - Choose based on your previous sport’s racquet/paddle weight

 If you used an average weight to heavier weight racquet in Tennis, you probably will be most comfortable with a Midweight Pickleball paddle.
-If you preferred a lightweight Tennis racquet, you probably will prefer a lightweight Pickleball paddle as well.
+If you preferred a lighter Tennis racquet, you probably will prefer a Lightweight Pickleball paddle as well.

 Most Table Tennis players gravitate to Lightweight paddles as they cater to the fast style of play most Pickleball players employ.